sambanova/ai-starter-kit/post_call_analysis/README.md

 # Overview
 ## About this template

-This AI Starter Kit exemplifies a systematic approach to post-call analysis starting with Automatic Speech Recognition (ASR), diarization, large lenguage model analysis, and retrieval augmented generation (RAG) workflows that are built using the SambaNova platform, this template provides:
+This AI Starter Kit exemplifies a systematic approach to post-call analysis starting with Automatic Speech Recognition (ASR), diarization, large language model analysis, and retrieval augmented generation (RAG) workflows that are built using the SambaNova platform, this template provides:

 -   A customizable SambaStudio connector facilitating LLM inference from deployed models.
 -   A configurable SambaStudio connector enabling ASR pipeline inference from deployed models.
 -   Implementation of the RAG workflow alongside prompt construction strategies tailored for call analysis, including:
-    - Call Sumarization
+    - Call Summarization
     - Classification
     - Named Entity recognition
     - Sentiment Analysis